-So, you’ve collected market insights and they revealed that there are several fields of application for your innovation.
+So, you’ve collected market insights and they revealed that there are several fields of applications for your innovation.
 A small company might be tempted to focus on a single market, and they would have good reason.
-Large companies with more resources, both financial and human, would on the other hand gain a big advantage in aiming for multiple markets.
+Large companies with more resources, both financial and human, would, on the other hand, gain a big advantage in aiming for multiple markets.

 Expanding the field of possibilities

 By appropriating other applications, your innovation becomes replicable.
 You can then ensure the viability of your project by discovering new, lucrative sectors for your innovation.
 And by expanding the range of actions for your project, you thus increase its chances of development and success.

 By opening up your innovation to markets other than those initially planned, you ensure a certain level of stability and a multitude of possibilities that you can keep as backup options.
 For example, in the event of a No-Go (abandoning a project, lack of an existing need), the other fields of applications identified will provide an “emergency exit” to avoid failure.
 By reorienting your technology to this market, you can adapt your value proposition and capitalize on it.

 Whether you work for a large group or for a technology transfer office, it’s like that at some point you’ll have to persuade an investment board or your management to choose one project over another.

 By invoking the multiple possibilities of your project and demonstrating the market interest for your solution, you’ll be able to prove both its potential and its strength.